Jessica Balogun: Early life

 Balogun was born on December 20, 1988, in Aachen, Germany.
 She is of Nigerian descent.
-Six months after Balogun's birth, she arrived in Stuttgart with her mother.
-She found her first contact with the young boxing club of MTK Boxen Aachen, through a classmate while in school in Aachen, Germany.
+Six months after Balogun's birth, she moved to Stuttgart with her mother.
+She found out about the boxing club, MTK Boxen Aachen, through a classmate while in school in Aachen.

 Amateur career

 Balogun joined MTK Boxen Aachen in the summer of 2005.
-In her first competition, on April 1, 2006, she won the West German Championship with a K.O. victory in round one.
+In her first competition, on April 1, 2006, she won the West German Championship with a knockout (KO) victory in round one.
 Six months later, she finished the 4th International German Women's Box Championships in Herrischried / Südbaden, and won the title of the International German Champion after her win in round two.
 She made Aachen sports history by being the first boxing champion of the old Kaiserstadt.
-In November 2006 Balogun won the International Women's boxing tournament, Baden Open, by two first-round K.O. victories.
-The "Open Aachen City Championship", founded by her association, MTK Boxen Aachen, in 2002, which brought her the fourth title in 2006.
-This time, she defeated her opponent in the third round by K.O.
-Balogun's success as an amateur boxer is currently (end of 2006) with 10 wins in 10 fights.
+In November 2006 Balogun won the International Women's boxing tournament, Baden Open, by two first-round KO victories.
+She won her fourth title in 2006, the Open Aachen City Championship.
+This time, she defeated her opponent in the third round with a knock-out.